-- 3.17.2 Organisations should establish and publicise a procedure to investigate allegations of misconduct in research (as in section 3.1.5) and ensure that any such allegations are investigated thoroughly, fairly, and transparently, in a timely manner and with appropriate provisions of confidentiality.
-The UKRIO Procedure for the Investigation of Misconduct in Research (Reference 59) outlines a standard process for investigating alleged misconduct. - 3.17.3 Organisations should identify and make known one or more members of staff (i.e., the Named Person) who have a thorough understanding of research conduct in compliance with The Concordat to Support Research Integrity, who have responsibility for investigating allegations of misconduct in research, and who researchers and external organisations, such as journals or funders, can contact with any concerns about the conduct of research.
-A staff member other than the Named Person should be designated as the Alternative Named Person who will lead any appeals against the findings of a misconduct procedure.
-Organisations should make sure that staff who investigate allegations and appeals have the necessary training, resources, and support to fulfil the requirements of the role. - 3.17.4 Organisations should make it clear to researchers that any misconduct in research is unacceptable and should be reported, that researchers who are found to have committed misconduct in research deliberately will be subject to disciplinary proceedings, and that where researchers are members of a regulated profession, cases of serious misconduct in research will be referred to the body regulating their profession.
-They should also make it clear that researchers who are found not to have committed
+- 3.17.3 Organisations should establish and publicise a procedure to investigate allegations of breaches of research integrity (as in Section 3.1.5) that has the scope and process to investigate, in a proportionate and appropriate manner, any type of alleged breach: avoidable errors, other QRPs and research misconduct.
+They must ensure that any such allegations are investigated thoroughly, fairly, and transparently, in a timely manner and with appropriate provisions of confidentiality.
+The UKRIO Procedure for the Investigation of Misconduct in Research (Reference 61) outlines a standard process for investigating alleged breaches of research integrity. - 3.17.4 Organisations should identify and make known one or more members of staff (i.e., the Named Person) who have a thorough understanding of research conduct in compliance with The Concordat to Support Research Integrity to be responsible for investigating alleged breaches of research integrity, and who researchers and external organisations, such as journals, research collaborators, or funders can contact with any concerns about the conduct of research.
+A staff member other than the Named Person should be designated as the Alternative Named Person who will lead any appeals against the findings of an investigation procedure.
+Organisations should make sure that staff who investigate allegations and appeals have the necessary training, resources, and support to fulfil the requirements of the role.

-- misconduct will be supported and appropriate steps taken to restore their reputation and that of any relevant research project(s). - 3.17.5 Organisations should support those who raise concerns about the conduct of research in good faith and not penalise them.
-This support should be in accordance with the organisation's policy on raising concerns or "whistleblowing". - 3.17.6 Throughout the misconduct investigation period, organisations should ensure adequate support for the welfare and wellbeing for all individuals affected, including the respondent(s) against whom the allegation is raised. - 3.17.7 RESEARCHERS should know what constitutes misconduct in research and report any suspected misconduct through the relevant procedure of the organisation as soon as they become aware of it.
-They should recognise that good practice in research includes reporting concerns about the conduct of research and should cooperate with any investigation of misconduct in research when requested.
-Researchers should work with their institution to support those who raise concerns in good faith about the conduct of research and those who have been exonerated of suspected misconduct.
+- 3.17.5 Organisations should make it clear to researchers that breaches of research integrity are unacceptable and should be reported, that researchers who are found to have committed research misconduct deliberately will be subject to disciplinary proceedings, and that where researchers are members of a regulated profession, serious breaches of research integrity will be referred to the body regulating their profession.
+They should also make it clear that researchers who are found not to have committed breaches of research integrity will be supported and appropriate steps taken to restore their reputation and that of any relevant research project(s). - 3.17.6 Organisations should support those who raise concerns about the conduct of research in good faith and not penalise them.
+This support should be in accordance with the organisation's policy on raising concerns or "whistleblowing". - 3.17.7 Throughout the investigation period, organisations should ensure adequate support for the welfare and wellbeing for all individuals affected, including the respondent(s) against whom the allegation is raised. - 3.17.8 RESEARCHERS should know what constitutes a breach of research integrity and report any suspected breaches through the relevant procedure of the organisation as soon as they become aware of it.
+They should recognise that good practice in research includes reporting concerns about the conduct of research and should cooperate with any investigation into breaches of research integrity when requested.
+Researchers should work with their institution to support those who raise concerns in good faith about the conduct of research and those who have been exonerated of suspected breaches.